lilab-bcb/cumulus/docs/starsolo.rst

 	  - 12
 	  -
 	* - CBwhitelist
 	  - Cell barcode white list.
-Only matters if *chemistry* is "custom".
+Only works if *chemistry* is "custom".
 	  - gs://my_bucket/my_white_list.txt
 	  -
+	* - BarcodeReadLength
+	  - Identifies which read mate contains the barcode (CB+UMI) sequence:

+	  	- 1: equals to sum of *CBlen* and *UMIlen*.
+	  	- 0: not defined, do not check.
+	  - 1
+	  - 1
+	* - BarcodeMate
+	  - Identifies which read mate contains the barcode (CB+UMI) sequence:

+	  	- 0: barcode sequence is on separate read, which should always be the last file in the input Read1 file list
+	  	- 1: barcode sequence is a part of mate 1
+	  	- 2: barcode sequence is a part of mate 2
+	  - 0
+	  - 0
+	* - CBposition
+	  - | position of Cell Barcode(s) on the barcode read.
+	    | Presently only works when *solo_type* is ``CB_UMI_Complex``, and barcodes are assumed to be on Read2.
+		| Format for each barcode: "startAnchor_startPosition_endAnchor_endPosition"
+		| start(end)Anchor defines the Anchor Base for the CB: 0: read start; 1: read end; 2: adapter start; 3: adapter end
+		| start(end)Position is the 0-based position with of the CB start(end) with respect to the Anchor Base
+		| String for different barcodes are separated by space.
+	  - "0\_0\_2\_-1,3\_1\_3\_8"
+	  -
+	* - UMIposition
+	  - position of the UMI on the barcode read, same as soloCBposition
+	  - "3\_9\_3\_14"
+	  -
+	* - adapterSequence
+	  - adapter sequence to anchor barcodes.
+	  -
+	  -
 	* - star_version
 	  - STAR version to use.
-Currently only support ``2.7.6a``.
+Currently support: ``2.7.9a``, ``2.7.6a``.
-	  - "2.7.6a"
+	  - "2.7.9a"
-	  - "2.7.6a"
+	  - "2.7.9a"
 	* - docker_registry
 	  - Docker registry to use: